Blog

 1 min read

 Confused about "counsel" and "council"?
-Learn the distinct meanings of these similar-sounding words and how to use them correctly to speak and write more precisely.
+Learn the distinct meanings of these similar-sounding words and how to use them correctly.

-"Counsel" has a dual meaning.
+"Counsel" can be used in more than one way.
 As a noun, it means advice or suggestions given by one person to another, especially in a professional context.
-It can also denote a lawyer or a group of lawyers conducting a case.
+It can also refer to a lawyer or a team of lawyers handling a case.
 Here's how it is used:

 "I received helpful counsel from my mentor."